nicolaskoriakos01/Core10Challenge/README.md

 1 - You should have docker installed (this is to run the API provided by Core 10).

 2 - Now that we have docker we should get the repo from the API we are testing.<br><br>
-here you go: https://github.com/alexmgriffiths/compose-weather  now that you have it you just neeed to do a git clone on it :D
+here you go: https://github.com/alexmgriffiths/compose-weather  now that you have it you just need to do a git clone on it :D

 3 - For our final step the only thing you need to do is go to the folder (using your CMD) where you have the compose-weather repo and there run this command: <b> docker-compose up -d <b>

 4 - if everything went right we should be able to start testing. <br><br>
-a safe bet in order to check if everytthing is okay is trying to access the following link: http://localhost:8080/swagger/index.html you should be able to access it. <br><br>
+a safe bet in order to check if everything is okay is trying to access the following link: http://localhost:8080/swagger/index.html you should be able to access it. <br><br>
 if you aren't you can contact me and I'll be happy to help :)

 # TEST PLAN